 - Health and Safety Executive (HSE) and Health and Safety Executive for Northern Ireland (HSENI) – the HSE investigates and prosecutes or imposes civil sanctions for health and safety offences and works with the police on corporate manslaughter investigations.
 In Northern Ireland, the position is similar, except that it is the PPSNI (not the HSENI) that brings prosecutions.
 Prosecutions in Scotland are brought by the COPFS.

-- Office of Gas and Electricity Markets – investigates and prosecutes certain criminal offences under legislation focused on the energy sector.
+- Office of Gas and Electricity Markets (known as Ofgem) – investigates and prosecutes certain criminal offences under legislation focused on the energy sector.

 - Environment Agency, Northern Ireland Environment Agency and Scottish Environmental Protection Agency – investigate and prosecute environmental crime (in Scotland, the prosecution is brought by the COPFS and in Northern Ireland by the PPSNI).

-- UK Office of Financial Sanctions Implementation (OFSI) – although not a prosecutor, OFSI has significant additional powers to impose financial penalties for breaches of financial sanctions measures.
+- UK Office of Financial Sanctions Implementation (OFSI) – although not a prosecutor, it has significant additional powers to impose financial penalties for breaches of financial sanctions measures.